devaultcrypto/devault/depends/README.md

 If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to DeVault's configure.
 In this case, `--disable-wallet`.

+> Note: The --disable-wallet option is a daemon only feature not compatible with QT.

 Additional targets:

     download: run 'make download' to fetch all sources without building them